andyrdar/andyrdar.github.io/_featured_categories/outreach.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Does this short description actual;ly shows?
+  Does this short description actually shows?

 # (Optional) You can disable grouping posts by date.
 # no_groups: true